fregante/chrome-webstore-upload-cli/readme.md

     --refresh-token     OAuth2 Refresh Token (environment variable REFRESH_TOKEN) --auto-publish      Can be used with the "upload" command (deprecated, use `chrome-webstore-upload` without a command instead)
-    --trusted-testers   Can be used with the "publish" command
+    --trusted-testers   Can be used with the "publish" command --deploy-percentage Can be used with the "publish" command

   Examples
     Upload and publish a new version, using existing environment variables and the default value for --source